tv2-oss/bifrost-gateway-controller/doc/motivation-and-overall-design.md

 When building a platform, it is essential to provide a well-designed API to abstractions that are useful and manageable to users.
-The *gateway-controller* implements the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) to achieve this objective.
+The *bifrost-gateway-controller* implements the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) to achieve this objective.

 The [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) is an